missVM/alx-system_engineering-devops/0x02-shell_redirections/README.md

 project 8. a script that writes into the file

 project 9. a script that duplicates the last line of the file

+project 10. a script that deletes all the regular files (not the directories) with a